angular-schule/website-articles/blog/2025-11-migrate-to-vitest/README.md

 }
 ```

-The headless mode is automatically activated if the environment variable `CI` is set or the browser name contains “Headless” (e.g., `ChromeHeadless`).
+The headless mode is automatically activated if the environment variable `CI` is set or the browser name contains "Headless" (e.g., `ChromeHeadless`).
 Otherwise, the browser runs visibly.

 ### Automatic test refactoring using the schematic